 Paddocks Cottage is a traditional detached house in a quiet residential area.
 It has a large lawned garden and there are fields nearby.
 Rail and road connections are very good.
-The Paddocks is very close to Crawley town centre and very easy access to bus stops.
-Dedicated staff at Paddocks Cottage maintain a warm and homely atmosphere.
+The Paddocks is very close to Crawley town centre and has very easy access to bus stops.
+The dedicated staff at Paddocks Cottage maintains a warm and homely atmosphere.

 The Paddocks is a six-bedroom house.
 We aim to ensure that the home itself is well-maintained and decorated throughout.
 Each service user has their own bedroom, which has been individually personalized with their own possessions, creating personal space and ensuring privacy.
 Two bedrooms are situated downstairs and four bedrooms are situated upstairs.
 There is a walk-in shower room with toilet facilities downstairs and a bathroom upstairs with a lovely bath for service users to have a nice soak.
 Four of the bedrooms have a washbasin and one has en-suite facilities.
 Also, upstairs is a manager's office and a small landing area with a table and chairs.
 The rooms meet the pre-existing requirements of The National Minimum Standards 2002.

 On the ground floor is a lovely big kitchen and dining area with a large table and seating for six people.
 The large lounge area has access to the garden through double doors.
 The garden is very spacious and in the summertime it is used to have meals outside and for barbeques.

 The garden is also used for planting flowers and for playing sports for example football or badminton.

 The kitchen is nice and spacious so service users can help staff to prepare meals.
 Then all of our service users sit together at a big dining table and enjoy the meal that they help with.
 There is also a walk-in shower room with a toilet facility.